-- PNB’s production of A Midsummer Night’s Dream was the first major Balanchine story ballet to be completely redesigned with the approval of The George Balanchine Trust.
+- PNB’s production of A Midsummer Night’s Dream was the first major story ballet by George Balanchine to be completely redesigned with the approval of The George Balanchine Trust.

-- The head for Bottom was handcrafted in New York and shipped to Seattle for A Midsummer Night’s Dream.
+4. The head for the character Bottom was handcrafted in New York and shipped to Seattle for A Midsummer Night’s Dream.

 April 12–21 at McCaw Hall

 Choreography by George Balanchine © The George Balanchine Trust.